-Special thanks are given to those who gave their time to read and refine this textbook to meet the needs of competence-based curriculum.
-I owe gratitude to the Ministry of National Unity and Civic Engagement (MINUBUMWE), Never again Rwanda, Aegis Trust, Ibuka who provided, their expertise in research and recommendations which contributed to the edition of this book.

-I wish to extend my sincere gratitude to University of Rwanda and the schools that allowed their lecturers, teachers, who diligently worked with REB in-house textbook production project to the successful completion of this text book edition.
-I also thank illustrators, designers and all other individuals whose efforts in one way or the other contributed to the success of this edition.
+Special thanks are given to those who gave their time to read and refine this textbook to meet the needs of competence based curriculum.
+I owe gratitude to different Universities and schools in Rwanda that allowed their staff to work with REB to edit this book.
+I therefore, wish to extend my sincere gratitude to lecturers, teachers, illustrators, designers and all other individuals whose efforts in one way or the other contributed to the success of this edition.

-Finally, my word of gratitude goes to the Rwanda Basic Education Board staff particularly those from Curriculum, Teaching and Learning Resources Department (CTLRD) who are involved in the whole process of in-house textbook editorial work.
+Finally, my word of gratitude goes to the Rwanda Education Board staff particularly those from Curriculum, Teaching and Learning Resources Department who were involved in the whole process of editorial work.

-Joan Murungi,

-Head of CTLRD
+Joan Murungi, Head of CTLRD